 David Christman purchased the Church Road Mill in 1834 11.
-In 1849 he tried to sell the Grist and Saw Mill in 1849 – and he too appears in the 1835 and 1842 Septennial Census records as a miller.
+In 1849 he tried to sell the Grist and Saw Mill – and he too appears in the 1835 and 1842 Septennial Census records as a miller.

 In the 1828 and 1835 census records, William Campbell shows up as a carpenter and his property is offered for sale in August 1853 12.
 In this instance, prospective purchasers are requested to inquire of B. Supplee (listed as a cooper in the 1842 census), or inquire at a downtown Philadelphia site.
 In the Campbell property case, parties are sent to inquire at “the corner of Broad and Green streets, Philadelphia.”
 Imagine seeking information like that today; or instructions to inquire at Broad St. “above Spruce, Philadelphia” from October 1850 13.